 Through the civil records it is possible to trace one’s ancestry back to the early- to mid-1700s and find hundreds of other families that are also related.
 The process of sifting through all the records is very time-consuming and challenging.
 I am currently transcribing and piecing together all the civil records from Nocciano as well as a few other towns, and will in the future be posting this data up here on the blog so that anybody researching their family histories in these towns might be able to explore their roots as well.
-I have only just begun to transcribe the Nocciano records, so please check back in the future for the first posts, or feel free to e-mail me at email@example.com for any Pescara-related genealogy inquiries and I’ll see if I can help!
+For the last few years I’ve been transcribing the Nocciano and Civitaquana records, so please look around at all the years I’ve posted so far, or feel free to e-mail me at email@example.com for any Pescara-related genealogy inquiries and I’ll see if I can help!

 Thanks for visiting, and I hope this page will prove useful to fellow Italian family researchers.
 I also encourage you to visit my public policy blog if you are interested in current events and public policy in the US.